Ryan Delgado guessed right in the sixth inning, and he delivered.

 Righetti evened the score for the second time in the fourth, with an unearned run.
 Andrew Gonzalez plated Quigley Espinola with a sacrifice fly.

-Righetti's Ryan Delgado gets congratulated by a coach after hitting a two-run home run against Bakersfield Centennial on Wednesday.
+Righetti's Ryan Delgado gets congratulated by a coach after hitting a two-run home run against Bakersfield Centennial in 2019.

 Dulay made a lot of his best pitches when he was in the toughest spots.